NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

       template: rabbit://{}:{}@{}:{}   <A template of the values in new config options>
       mapping: None                    <Old value maps to new value>

+But it is not suitable to mantain the files manually, there must be a mechanism to do the files automatically.
+So in order to do this we need to implement three more attributes for each option:

+- values: list of values will be put to templates.

+- templates: an simple template format to defined new value from a list of old value.

+- mapping: in case of the value of an option should be change as a compatible with new source code, we need to convert old value to new value one by one.

+With three new things, all of projects can define almost of change cases of config options and operators will generate mapping file by **oslo.config**.

 Work Items:
 ===========